-- Remove from heat and let cook slightly.
+Remove from heat, and let cool slightly.
 Peel the plantains, and place them in a food processor with the stock.
-Add the sautéed vegetable mixture and process until well blended and mostly smooth.
+Add the sautéed vegetable mixture, and process until well blended and mostly smooth.

-- Using the same skillet, season the shrimp with salt and pepper and sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on size).
-Set shrimp aside on a plate.
+Using the same skillet, season the shrimp with salt and pepper, and sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on size).
+Set the shrimp aside on a plate.

 Add the plantain and vegetable mixture to the skillet, and stir in the peanut butter.
 Bring to a simmer and cook, stirring, for about 10 minutes, or until mixture is thickened.